ietf-wg-rpp/rpp-requirements/src/draft-wullink-rpp-requirements.md

 The RPP data model SHOULD aim for easy and natural extensibility to richer models compared to EPP, including attributes for VAT numbers, company numbers etc.

-Allow for flexibility in extending data model (EPP object extension) e.g. adding new objects or a new attribute to an existing object MUST be possible.
+RPP MUST allow for flexibility in extending the data model (EPP object extension) e.g. adding new objects or a new attribute to an existing object MUST be possible.

-Extensions for new operations (EPP protocol extension) on resources, e.g. registry-lock “/domains/example.nl/extensions/lock” MUST be supported.
+Extensions for new operations (EPP protocol extension) on resources, e.g. registry-lock “/domains/example.nl/lock” MUST be supported.

-The extension name/definition MAY need to include an IANA registration.

 EPP style command-response extensions MUST not be supported.

-When a registry of extensions is required then IANA MUST be used.
+When a registry for RPP extensions is required, then IANA MUST be used for this function.

-The process of publishing extensions MUST be lightweight.

-Every extension MUST include an implementer-friendly description, preferred is OpenAPI,
+A namespace concept for JSON MUST be support, to prevent name collissions between the RPP core and a extension and between two or more extensions.

 # Scalability